bravo1goingdark/blipmq/docs/DEVELOPER_GUIDE.md

   - Encode records and compute metadata outside lock scopes when possible.
 - When adding metrics:
   - Use `AtomicU64` counters on `Broker` or `WriteAheadLog`.
-  - Expose them via accessor methods and integrate them into `blipmq_metrics`.
+  - Expose them via accessor methods and integrate them into `metrics`.

 If you introduce new durable state: